lab-cosmo/shiftml/README.md

 calculator = ShiftML("ShiftML3", device="cuda")  # run always on GPU
 ```

+## Help us improve ShiftML
+If you find bugs or have suggestions for improvements, please open an issue on the [ShiftML GitHub repository](https://github.com/lab-cosmo/ShiftML/issues).
+Do you have systems for which you find that the model does not work well? - please let us know on github, or email us.
+We are more than happy to hear from you, and if you provide us with the systems, we can try to improve the model in the future.

+Are you missing chemical elements for which you would like to have chemical shielding predictions, or your systems that contain elements that are not supported by the current model?
+Please let us know, so we can consider adding them in the future.

 ## Reproducibility

-To ensure reproducibility of results that you generate with ShiftML, you can save the pipy package version of the ShiftML package you used to generate the results.
+To ensure reproducibility of shielding predictions with ShiftML, you can save the pipy package version of the ShiftML package you used.
 This can be done by running the following command in your terminal (assuming you have ShiftML installed in your current Python environment):

 ```bash
 pip freeze | grep shiftml > shiftml_version.txt